-There is a major caveat that must be taken into account prior to delving into the explicit details of a hard magic system vs a soft magic system… and that is the hybrid magic system.
+There is a significant caveat that must be taken into account before delving into the explicit details of a hard magic system vs. a soft magic system… and that is the hybrid magic system.

 hybrid magic system: the rules that oversee the use and creation of magic is a blend of concrete and abstract elements

 True hard and soft magic systems are an anomaly in the fantasy genre.
-More often than not, the typical magic systems that are employed in fantasy novels are considered hybrid magic systems.
+More often than not, the typical magic systems employed in fantasy novels are considered hybrid magic systems.

 Soft magic systems incorporate subtle elements of hard magic systems.
 Likewise, hard magic systems may contain aspects that would typically fall under soft magic systems.

-Consequently, it is far more beneficial to think of hard and soft magic systems on a differential spectrum as opposed to simply one or another.
+Consequently, it is far more beneficial to think of hard and soft magic systems on a differential spectrum than simply one or another.